bjohnson3141-maker/NAML_Presentations/README.md

 These pdfs cover the work I did while working at Booz Allen.
-They are concerned with describing the LISA and BLISS patents.
+They are concerned with describing the TIM, LISA, and BLISS patents.

+The 2024 presentation concerns TIM or Tracking Invariant Morphology.
+This algorithm considered static images and was responsible for identifying partially concealed persons using IR and EO sensors.
+The work presented here was the foundation for a patent application and publication.
+See US-20260038136-A1.

 The 2025 presentation concerns LISA or Light Informed Shape Analysis.
 This algorithm continued our work on Tracking Invariant Morphology or TIM but was applied to a sequence of frames.
 We demonstrated the ability to continuously detect and track objects that YOLO missed due to image noise, camera jitter, and/or object concealment.
 This resulted in a patent application and publication.
 See US-20260087792-A1.